 Like all manufacturing methods, FDM has some limitations and constraints on what can be printed.
 This article introduces these limitations and discusses methods that can be implemented at the design stage to limit their impact on the quality of a print.

-Bridging in FDM occurs when the printer is required to print between 2 supports or anchor points.
-Because there is no support offered for the initial layer being printed (there is nothing to build upon) and it is required to “bridge” a gap the material will tend to sag.
+Bridging in FDM occurs when the printer is required to print between two supports or anchor points.
+Because there is no support offered for the initial layer being printed (there is nothing to build upon) and it is required to “bridge” a gap, the material will tend to sag.
 Bridges occur most often in horizontal axis holes found in the walls of objects or in the top layer (or roof) of hollow parts.

-One solution to reduce the impact of bridging is to reduce the distance of the bridge but this will depend upon the design constraints of the part.
+One solution to reduce the impact of bridging is to reduce the distance of the bridge, but this will depend upon the design constraints of the part.
 Another solution to avoid sagging is to include support.
 Support offers a temporary build platform for the bridging layer to be built upon.
 The support material is then removed once the print has been completed.
 This can leave marks or damage upon the surface where the support was connected to the final part.